QUAYEMX1/WeatherApiRestAssignment/README.md

-# 🌦️Weather Information API
+# 🌦️ Weather Information API

 ## Overview

-**The Weather Information API**provides users with weather data based on a given pincode and date.
+**The Weather Information API** provides users with weather data based on a given pincode and date.
 It retrieves data from an external weather service (OpenWeatherMap) and caches results in a relational database for improved efficiency.
 This API allows users to obtain detailed weather information, including temperature, humidity, and wind speed.

-## ✨Features
+## ✨ Features

 - Retrieve weather information based on pincode and date.
 - Cache weather data to avoid redundant API calls.
 - Use of external geocoding service to convert pincode to latitude and longitude.